 1. Jake Layman goes to Brazil and Maryland

-After his high school career ended in March, KP basketball standout and current Maryland freshman Jake Layman had one more assignment before college.
-Getting picked to represent the United States at the FIBA Americas U-18 tournament in Brazil, the Wrentham resident had the chance to play for Florida Gators men's basketball coach Billy Donovan and added a gold medal to his trophy case.
+After his high school career ended in March, KP basketball standout and current Maryland freshman Jake Layman had one more assignment before college. the Wrentham resident had the chance to play for Florida Gators men's basketball coach Billy Donovan and added a gold medal to his trophy case.

 2. KP Swimmer Break 100 Backstroke Record